aarif-s/Nature-plate-food-del/README.md

 # Tomato-food-delivery-website
-Here I used javascript and  react js for logic and css for styling
+It is a frontend part, Here I used react js for logic and css for styling